Posts

 Image

-A Buddhist Reflection Inspired by a Dharma Talk by Venerable Jeongmok Why Our Pursuit of Peace Leads to Exhaustion In the modern world, we are conditioned to believe that peace arrives only after achieving certain external goals—a successful career, emotional stability, or financial security.
+Why Our Pursuit of Peace Leads to Exhaustion In the modern world, we are conditioned to believe that peace arrives only after achieving certain external goals—a successful career, emotional stability, or financial security.
 Yet even when these goals are reached, a quiet unease often remains.
 Instead of relief, we feel tired.
 Instead of contentment, we feel the pressure to maintain what we have gained.
 Much of this exhaustion comes from the constant demands of what we call the Ego.
 Here, the Ego does not mean healthy individuality, but the habitual inner narrative that insists: “I must secure myself, prove myself and not fall behind.”
 In a Dharma talk by Venerable Jeongmok, this exhaustion is traced back to a fundamental misunderstanding—mistaking temporary constructions of the self for something solid and rescuing.
-Her teaching points instead to a radically different source of stability...
+Her teaching points instead to a radically different source of stability: what Buddhism calls the Unwavering Vow.
+Many of us do not realize that w...

 The Insomnia Paradox: Stop Trying to Sleep (The 100% Acceptance Zen Method)